PyMVPA/PyMVPA/doc/source/tutorial_searchlight.rst

 >>> print f
 <Dataset: 1x577@float64, <fa: fprob>>

-If the code snippet above is no surprise then you probably got the basic idea.
+If the code snippet above is of no surprise then you probably got the basic idea.
 We created an object instance ``aov`` being a :class:`~mvpa.measures.anova.OneWayAnova`.
-This instance is subsequently *called* with a dataset and yields the F-scores -- in a :class:`~mvpa.datasets.base.Dataset`.
+This instance is subsequently *called* with a dataset and yields the F-scores wrapped into a :class:`~mvpa.datasets.base.Dataset`.
 Where have we seen this before?
 Right!
-That is little different from a call to :class:`~mvpa.algorithms.cvtranserror.CrossValidatedTransferError`.
+This one differs little from a call to :class:`~mvpa.algorithms.cvtranserror.CrossValidatedTransferError`.
 Both are objects that get instantiated (potentially with some custom arguments) and yield the results in a dataset when called with an input